 Since 2006/07, the NSW Government has committed almost $46 million to the capital development of integrated HealthOne NSW services across the State.
-A further $5 million per annum has been made available to Local Health Districts each year to support nursing, allied health and service integration positions within HealthOne NSW and other primary and community health services.

 The Guidelines for Developing HealthOne NSW Services provide a guide for Local Health Districts and their partners who are interested in developing integrated primary and community health services.
 These guidelines bring together, in a single document, the set of objectives, features, enablers and case studies required for developing successful HealthOne NSW services.